Description

 Impact

-A server‑side request forgery flaw exists in the upload endpoint of GitHub Enterprise Server.
+A server‑side request forgery flaw exists in the upload endpoint of GitHub Enterprise Server, allowing an unauthenticated attacker to send crafted requests to internal services by exploiting insufficient input validation.
 By inserting path‑traversal characters into request parameters, an attacker can cause the server to perform internal HTTP requests, bypassing the intended audience and exposing internal services and potentially sensitive credentials.
-The vulnerability is active for unauthenticated users and therefore allows attackers to reach protected resources without needing valid credentials.
+This weakness corresponds to CWE‑918.
+The vulnerability affected all versions prior to 3.22 and was fixed in 3.17.17, 3.18.11, 3.19.8, 3.20.4, vulnerability was reported via the GitHub Bug Bounty program.
+The flaw is active for unauthenticated users and therefore allows attackers to reach protected resources without needing valid credentials.

 Affected Systems